matthewcarbone/GGCE/docs/source/tutorials/benchmark.rst

-  While the ``phonon_number`` is not set explicitly in the reference, in MA it is understood that it is varied until physical results, such as spectra, are converged relative to it.
+  While the ``phonon_number`` is not set explicitly in the reference, in MA it is understood that it is varied until physical results, such as spectra, are converged with respect to it.
 Here we found the value ``phonon_number = 9`` resulted in appropriate convergence.
 In general, a full convergence study in all variational parameters should be conducted to make sure convergence is reached.